Private health insurance is any plan that comes from an insurance company instead of the government.

 Private health insurance policies are broken down into plan tiers: Catastrophic, Bronze, Silver, Gold and Platinum.

 Plan tiers have nothing to do with the services your plan covers.
 For example, a Platinum plan may cover the same services as a Bronze plan.
-Instead, plan tiers have to do with how you pay for insurance.
+Instead, plan tiers have to do with how much you pay monthly and when you get medical care.

 Plan tier